'Robo-taxis' hold promise, and perils, for automakers

 Its chief, Carlos Ghosn, is hoping that figure will reach 5% by 2022.

-The contest will be costly for all automakers, with PriceWaterhouseCoopers estimating that production costs for the next generation of electric cars will be 20 percent higher than traditional models, while warning of "serious problems" for returns on investment.
+The contest will be costly for all automakers, with PriceWaterhouseCoopers estimating that production costs for the next generation of electric cars will be 20% higher than traditional models, while warning of "serious problems" for returns on investment.

 Yet Western carmakers and government officials already fear they are lagging behind Asian rivals, with China in particular making headway on electric motors and batteries.